Switching ELSS from Regular to Direct: How the 3-Year Lock-In Works

 When Switching the Locked Units Is NOT Worth It

-There are situations where the cost of switching post-lock-in ELSS is not worth the effort:
+There are situations where switching unlocked ELSS units may not be worth the effort:

 When the TER gap is small and the horizon is short: If you are within 3–5 years of retirement and plan to start redeeming the ELSS corpus (ELSS is not SWP-friendly — it is illiquid until lock-in expires), the TER savings from switching may not compound enough to justify the tax event.